Kaksoisvalo

 Conclusion

-When aPDT is administered repeatedly to S. mutans-biofilm, a single wavelength-based aBL or aPDT leads to significant biofilm adaptation and increased S. mutans viability.
+When aPDT is administered repeatedly to S. mutans-biofilm, a single wavelength-based aBL or aPDT leads to a significant biofilm adaptation and increased S. mutans viability.
 The combined use of aBL light in synchrony with aPDT as dual-light aPDT treatment blocks the adaptation and provides significantly greater antibacterial efficacy, with sustained effect.